Mobilizing aggregated purchasing power for climate-neutral and smart cities - towards a new framework

 New SolutionStimulating Adoption Through Early CollaborationCreating a New Market with Lead Buyer Strategy

-Early-stage collaboration among buyers to support innovations not yet market-ready.A lead buyer initiates procurement for a new solution, with contracts allowing subsequent buyers to join, or integrating scalability through venture logic criterias in the process.
+Early-stage collaboration among buyers to support innovations not yet market-ready.A lead buyer initiates procurement for a new solution, with contracts allowing subsequent buyers to join, or integrating scalability through venture logic criteria in the process.

 Example: Cities jointly pilot innovative battery storage systems.Example: A city invests in hydrogen infrastructure, planning for regional expansion.